gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 -   Responsible: Product Manager and technical leads
 -   Contributors: users and engineering team members
 -   Products:
+    -   Prioritized lists of features or fixes that would solve them
-    -   Designs for new features or applications
+    -   Designs for those features that both the users and the developers believe in

 ### Engineering Needs